-As of the end of the current fiscal year, the City's governmental funds reported combined ending fund balances of \$6.9 million.
-Of this total amount, \$4.9 million constitutes unassigned fund balance, which is available for spending at the government's discretion.
-The remainder of fund balance is non-spendable, restricted, or assigned to indicate that it is not available for new spending because it has already been committed to pay debt service, for capital improvement projects, and other assigned purposes.
+As of the end of the current fiscal year, the City's governmental funds reported combined ending fund balances of \$8 million.
+Of this total amount, \$4.4 million constitutes unassigned fund balance, which is available for spending at the government's discretion.
+The remainder of fund balance is restricted, or committed to indicate that it is set aside for specific purposes (debt service, police, street maintenance, and equipment replacement).

 The general fund is the chief operating fund of the City of Terrell Hills.
-At the end of the current fiscal year, unassigned fund balance of the general fund increased of \$321 thousand from a combination of cost savings and increased property tax revenue.
+At the end of the current fiscal year, unassigned fund balance of the general fund decreased of \$588 thousand from increased contributions to the City's capital projects and equipment replacement funds.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 105% of total general fund expenditures, not including capital.
+Unassigned fund balance represents 87% of total general fund expenditures, not including capital.

-The debt service fund has a total fund balance of \$721 thousand all of which is restricted for the payment of debt service.
-The net decrease in fund balance during the current year in the debt service fund was \$20 thousand.
-Although the tax levy is up, the collections through December 31, 2018 have not been as strong as in prior years.
+The debt service fund has a total fund balance of \$716 thousand all of which is restricted for the payment of debt service.
+The net decrease in fund balance during the current year in the debt service fund was \$5 thousand.

-The capital projects fund has a total fund balance of \$713 thousand.
-The City anticipates starting another round of street repairs in late 2019.
+The capital projects fund has a total fund balance of \$1.5 million.
+The City anticipates starting another round of street repairs in 2020.